 Splashtop On-Prem AD integration is compatible with Windows Server 2008 r2, 2012, 2016, 2019 Active Directory and Microsoft Azure AD.
-This allows system administrator easily authenticates and manages AD accounts and start to use Splashtop remote service immediately.
+This allows system administrator easily authenticates and manages AD accounts and start to use Splashtop On-Prem service immediately.

 1. Add Ad Server